 Over the past fifteen years, Stanford has intensified its focus on preparing students for careers teaching law and has emerged as a dominant force in legal academia.
 A number of factors make Stanford an exciting place to prepare for an academic career in law.
 Stanford Law School’s Program for Aspiring Law Teachers offers many structured opportunities to gain exposure to legal scholarship, produce it, and prepare to cultivate the next generation of lawyers.

 Between 2010 and 2016, roughly 10 percent of each entering class pursued a scholarly career, and more than 50 percent of graduates who sought such positions succeeded — a very strong placement record.
-Within the past five years, Stanford graduates have secured tenure-track placements at many impressive institutions, including, among a number of others, Columbia Law School, Cornell Law School, Georgetown Law School, Stanford Law School, the University of Pennsylvania Law School, Harvard’s Kennedy School of Government, Stanford Law School, and the Wharton School of Business.
+In 2020–2021, 80% of Stanford Law School JD students secured tenure-track placements at many impressive institutions, including Columbia Law School, Cornell Law School, Georgetown Law School, Stanford Law School, the University of Pennsylvania Law School, Harvard’s Kennedy School of Government, and the University of Pennsylvania’s Wharton School of Business.

 Stanford’s academic culture is also enhanced by its outstanding fellowship programs, which have enjoyed an 80% placement rate over the past four years, resulting in 26 hires—the best record of any large fellowship program.
 Current fellows are often willing to give guidance to JD students about academic paths both informally and through shared workshops on legal academic subjects.

 Emergence as a Dominant Force in Legal Academia